The eigenvalue decomposition of normal matrices by the skew-symmetric part: Preliminaries

-It is central to this paper to describe the admissible transformations of the Schur vectors $Q$ such that \eqref{eq:schur_form} remains satisfied.
-To this end, we introduce the notion of \emph{invariance group} of a matrix in~\cref{def:oic}. \begin{defi} Given a matrix $A\in\mathbb{R}^{n\times n}$, we define the \emph{invariance group} of $A$, written $\mathrm{ig}(A)$, as the set
+The decomposition from~\eqref{eq:schur_form} is often not unique.
+It is key to this paper to describe the admissible transformations of the Schur vectors $Q$ such that \eqref{eq:schur_form} remains satisfied.
+To this end, we introduce the notion of the \emph{invariance group} of a matrix in~\cref{def:oic}. \begin{definition} Given a matrix $A\in\mathbb{R}^{n\times n}$, the \emph{invariance group} of $A$, written $\mathrm{ig}(A)$, is defined as the set